How do I draw up my study plan?

 The Student Advice and Career Service (IBZ) recommends you take the following steps:

-- Find these courses in the UnivIS course catalogue (German).
+- Find the required courses in the UnivIS course catalogue.

 - Add the courses which you have chosen to your draft study plan by clicking ‘Sammlung/Stundenplan’ (collection/study plan).

 - Take your study plan with you to the introduction event for your degree programme.

 Make sure you attend the introduction event for your degree programme which will provide you with valuable, detailed information and answers to frequently asked questions.

 - Geosciences (Bachelor’s degree)